blakeelias/grok-evals/WRITEUP.md

 * Better Methodology:  ??

 * New Test Cases or Scenarios

+Construct vague / ill-specified preferences, which nonetheless, upon checking the available results in the database, only have one clear, valid database state that's compatible with the preferences.
+This database state must be reached.

+Different amounts of trust could be placed.
+E.g. large set of acceptable solutions vs. small set.
+If large set, should agent just pick one?
+Is user in a rush?
+Or should agent explore with the user which solution is most preferred?
+Should it establish which solutions are on the Pareto-frontier and just expose those?

 "I propose extending τ²-bench into what could be called τ²-A: Human-in-the-Loop Ambiguity Evaluation.
 Whereas τ² assumes both participants share a fully specified goal and the challenge lies in coordinating tool use, τ²-A introduces structured uncertainty about the human’s intent.
 The AI must decide when to act autonomously, when to seek clarification, and how to minimize unnecessary interruptions—balancing efficiency with epistemic humility.
 Each scenario begins with a partially specified user request, with additional clarifying information available only through explicit “human query” tool calls.
 Performance is thus measured not only by task success but by how intelligently the agent manages communication: resolving ambiguity with minimal human effort and without premature assumptions.
 This turns evaluation from a static assessment of execution into a dynamic study of interactive reasoning, testing whether the model can adaptively collaborate with a human partner to uncover and satisfy evolving goals."